Four PRSSA student members in front of logo backdrop

 Vice President Offices

-The vice presidents on the National Committee are elected each year at the Leadership Assembly, and serve a one-year term, starting June 1 and ending May 31 of the following year.
-If you are interested in running for a vice president position on the National Committee, you’ll follow the following steps:
+The vice presidents on the International Committee are elected each year at the Leadership Assembly, and serve a one-year term, starting June 1 and ending May 31 of the following year.
+If you are interested in running for a vice president position on the International Committee, you’ll follow the following steps:

 • Please refer to the Leadership Assembly website for the deadline and application.